 Nontuberculous mycobacterial lung infection is often misdiagnosed.
 Unfortunately, this sometimes delays proper diagnosis until after the patient has had recurrent infections.
 This may make treatment more difficult because prior use of single drug therapy may have created some drug resistance.
 Recurrent infections and associated inflammation may have also resulted in additional damage to the respiratory system.

-The diagnosis of NTM involves the following:
+The diagnosis of NTM lung disease involves the following:

 Some of the most common Pulmonary Function Tests are: